 We should all be drinking more water every day.
 Be it homemade soda water or plain still water, hydration is key for a healthy body.
 But what to do if you don’t like tap water taste that much?
 And how do you know if it’s safe for you to drink?
 Bottled water isn’t the only solution.
 With the best water filter for your needs, you can get clean, high-quality drinking and cooking water at a fraction of the cost.
 Plus, you won’t waste any plastic bottles.

 There are dozens of products out there claiming to get rid of heavy metals, harmful microorganisms, and unnecessary dissolved solids from your tap water.
-Which ones actually work?
+Which ones actually work—and how do they work?
 That’s why we’ve put together this list of best water filters.
 Not only have we picked the most effective products, but we are also answering commonly asked questions and giving you a buying guide to help you pick the best filter for your home!

 1) Best Overal Pick: Brita Extra UltraMax Water Dispenser